Engineering biodegradable components for packaging digitalization

 The researchers in the team represent the Department of Engineering Mechanics at KTH SCI and the Department of Fibre and Polymer Technology at KTH CBH.

-Researcher, Engineering Mechanics at KTH School of Engineering Sciences in Chemistry, Biotechnology and Health (CBH), PI of research project Engineering biodegradable components for packaging digitalisation, Digital Futures Faculty+46 73 043 20 45
+Researcher, Engineering Mechanics at KTH School of Engineering Sciences in Chemistry, Biotechnology and Health (CBH), Co-PI of project Engineering biodegradable components for packaging digitalisation, Digital Futures Faculty+46 73 043 20 45